lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 The destination buffer is created with the `VK_BUFFER_USAGE_TRANSFER_DST_BIT` as its usage parameter.
 With this flag we state that this buffer can used as the destination of a transfer command.
 We also set the flag `VK_BUFFER_USAGE_VERTEX_BUFFER_BIT` since it will be used for handling vertices data.
 For the `reqMask` attribute we use the `VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT` flag which states that the memory allocated by this buffer will be used by the GPU.

 Once the buffers have been created we need to populate the source buffer.
 In order to do that, we need to map that memory in order to get a pointer to it so we can upload the data.
-This is done by calling the `vkMapMemory` function.
+This is done by calling the `map` method on the buffer instance.
 Now we have a pointer to the memory of the buffer which we will use to load the positions.
-After we have finished copying the data to the source buffer we call the `vkUnmapMemory`.
+After we have finished copying the data to the source buffer we call the `unMap` method over the buffer.

 The definition of the `createIndicesBuffers` is similar: